Three perspectives on our Integrative Healthcare Forum on Inflammation!

 But for every conflict I encounter, I am filled with a sense of hope for the next generation of medicine.
 The holistic approach is slowly but surely gaining traction, and it is particularly promising to see this blending into the Bristol medical curriculum.
 Thanks to the work of Professor Trevor Thompson, we are now taught how to conduct a Lifestyle Consultation as part of a patient’s standard history.
 It is a privilege to have both models interwoven into our education at such an early stage, and to be able to draw on a wider scope of resources to serve our future patients as individuals.
 The way we practice Integrative Medicine – with balance and wholeness – reflects the very outcomes we hope to achieve.

-We hope you enjoyed reading these three different perspectives of our Open Clinical Day on Inflammation.
+We hope you enjoyed reading these three different perspectives of our Integrative Healthcare Forum on Inflammation.
 If you would like to join us for our next teaching day on Child and Family Health: Creating Vitality, please click here for further information!
 We have a fantastic inernational line-up of speakers!